 According to the Carbon3D website, as of January 2018, the M1 annual subscription is priced at $40,000/yr and the M2 - $50,000/yr.
 Besides the printer, customers will get equipment for baking and cleaning.
 Subscription does not include materials and requires separate Printer Installation & Initial Training Fee.

-As a result, it’s rational to use Carbon3D printers only when pay-off is guaranteed, since they require constant and considerable investments and their operation is possible only in regions where the company services are available.
+As a result, it’s rational to use Carbon3D printers only when the pay-off is guaranteed, since they require constant and considerable investments and their operation is possible only in regions where the company services are available.

 Despite all the advantages of the CLIP technology, we can’t recommend Carbon3D printers to everyone.
 They are best suited for large manufacturing enterprises located not far from the manufacturer’s offices.